john-azzaro/Study-MongoDB-GUI/README.md

 ```

 And to give you an example of what you would see if you had a database to look through, when you click on a database such as "testDB", you will see a folder named "collections" which will
 expand in the right window with all the documents associated with that collection.
-Be sure to note that at the top of the right window you will see the query used to retrieve the documents
 ```
     (1) ObjectId("563097824igf876e42)
     (2) ObjectId("ghfe65678fhkjlhf7")